Zamfara APC inaugurates a committee to investigate warring factions

 READ ALSO: Zamfara bye-election: APC unanimously produces a candidate

-According to him, the chairman of Senator Kabiru Garba Marafa’s faction, Alhaji Surajo Maikafako is the only registered member of his faction, saying that out of the 140 members he claims to be his members are not registered members of the party.

-“I want to make it very clear that Maikatako is not recognized by the national headquarters of the party and he does not even represent Zamfara state chapter of the party”
+“I want to make it very clear that Surajo is not recognised by the national headquartres of the party and he does not even represent Zamfara state chapter of the party”